certtools/intelmq/docs/Bots.md

 ## General remarks

-There are two different types of parameters, the initialization parameters are need to start the bot.
+There are two different types of parameters: The initialization parameters are need to start the bot.
 The runtime parameters are needed by the bot itself during runtime.

 The initialization parameters are in the first level, the runtime parameters live in the `parameters` sub-dictionary: